-Initially known as the International Committee of the Order of Malta Against Leprosy – created in Geneva in 1958 following the International Conference for the Defense and Social Rehabilitation of Lepers organized by the Grand Magistry of the Sovereign Order of Malta – CIOMAL became the CIOMAL Foundation (Campagne Internationale de l’Ordre de Malte contre la Lèpre) on 4 April 1999.
+First known as the International Committee of the Order of Malta against Leprosy – founded in 1958 in Geneva following the International Conference for the Defense and Social Rehabilitation of Lepers, organized by the Grand Magistry of the Sovereign Order of Malta – CIOMAL became on April 4, 1999 the CIOMAL Foundation (International Campaign of the Order of Malta against leprosy).

-In 1966, CIOMAL was one of the founding members of the International Federation of Anti-Leprosy Associations (ILEP), which brings together 15 organizations involved in the fight against leprosy in 67 countries in order to coordinate their approaches and methods and to determine the coordination responsibilities for each country.
+In 1966, the CIOMAL Foundation was one of the founding members of the International Federation of Anti-Leprosy Associations (ILEP).
+It brings together 15 organizations working against leprosy in 67 countries, in order to coordinate their approaches and methods, as well as to determine the coordination responsibilities for each country.

 In 2000, the CIOMAL Foundation opened the Kien Khleang Leprosy Rehabilitation Center (KKLRC) in Phnom Penh.
 This rehabilitation center for people affected by leprosy is the largest in Cambodia.
 It offers outpatient treatments and hospitalizations.
 In addition to the treatment of leprosy, the center offers dermatology consultations.
 All of the services provided are free for the patients.